 AI-generated formative feedback works well enough to deploy -- but not well enough to trust on its own.
 That tension defines the practice's leading-edge status.
 Forward-leaning districts and vendor platforms have moved from pilots to GA products, proving that LLMs can produce structured, actionable feedback on student work at a speed no human team can match.
 The value proposition is real: teachers reclaim hours, students get faster turnaround, and institutions can scale feedback across large cohorts.
 Yet the empirical record consistently shows that AI feedback remains inferior to human feedback on nuance, tone calibration, and adaptive support for struggling learners.
 Students, meanwhile, tend to overestimate AI feedback quality -- a source-credibility bias that compounds the accuracy problem.
 Production reliability adds another layer of risk; repeated model-drift and sycophancy incidents have forced rollbacks in deployed systems.
 The result is a practice that functions as a "teacher-amplifier" -- AI drafts feedback, humans validate it -- rather than an autonomous replacement.
 Most institutions have not yet adopted this approach, and those that have maintain mandatory human review.
 The question facing the field is no longer whether AI can generate feedback, but whether the quality and consistency gaps can close fast enough to justify the integration cost.

 The empirical picture remains stubbornly mixed despite operational scaling.
 April 2026 research confirms positive cognitive effects: a large-scale Frontiers study (n=1,079) shows AI precision feedback significantly enhances thinking ability (p<0.001) with intrinsic value identification mediating 32% of learning gains.
+A May 2026 meta-analysis of 36 studies (7,229 participants) shows GenAI yields medium-to-strong learning gains (g=0.499 overall; g=0.669 for understanding/cognitive outcomes) but only when embedded in collaborative or blended pedagogies.
 Systematic reviews on L2 writing (55 studies) and automated feedback in HE (10 studies) identify collaborative tool use, custom design, and pedagogical scaffolding as critical success factors -- suggesting tool capability alone is insufficient without institutional redesign.
 Yet deployment quality remains contingent on assessment infrastructure.
 A 654-student peer-review study found half of participants flagged AI feedback inaccuracies, with only 6% preferring AI feedback alone.
-Experimental evidence from Chinese high schools showed AI-enabled visual feedback improving achievement but also increasing test anxiety.
 Reliability gaps persist across domains: Washington State University's study found ChatGPT accuracy on scientific hypotheses only ~60% (barely better than random chance) with 73% consistency across identical prompts.
-An MIT practitioner documented five spurious ChatGPT suggestions for every useful correction on feedback tasks.
+May 2026 evidence confirms: ChatGPT identifies false scientific statements only 16.4% of the time, demonstrating fundamental reasoning limitations that undermine feedback reliability.
+A June 2026 multi-state investigation revealed AI sycophancy -- systems that praise wrong answers and validate misconceptions rather than provide accurate guidance -- occurs in 58% of interactions across major LLMs on math and medical reasoning tasks.

 The critical finding from March 2026 research: assessment design determines whether AI feedback drives learning or merely accelerates autopilot answer-completion.
 Qualitative evidence reveals that students with visible future accountability -- in-person exams requiring genuine understanding -- use AI feedback for reasoning and self-testing; those without accountability use it on autopilot.
 A 50-scholar synthesis identifies scalability benefits but forewarns of student dependency and quality consistency barriers; OECD research documents the performance-learning paradox: students write better essays with AI feedback but retain 80% less content, attributed to "fast AI" eliminating productive cognitive friction.
 A systematic review of 83 automated feedback studies confirms the field remains immature with heterogeneous results and inconsistent implementation.
 April 2026 Stanford research documents systematic demographic bias: high-achieving and White students receive developmental feedback while ELL/Hispanic students receive grammar-focused feedback, and low-achieving students experience feedback withholding.
-The trend line remains stalled: adoption has plateaued around the teacher-amplifier model, with quality consistency, equity gaps, assessment design contingency, and ROI realization blocking the path to broader uptake.
+The trend line remains stalled: adoption has plateaued around the teacher-amplifier model, with quality consistency, equity gaps, assessment design contingency, automation bias in human oversight, and regulatory concerns about sycophancy blocking the path to broader uptake.
 The field consensus is clear: formative feedback generation succeeds only when embedded in pedagogically sound assessment systems with human oversight, not as a standalone tool.